icebarf/lispy/readme.md

-# BYOLISP_A

-## Project Info
+# Project Info

 **This project is a work in progress LISP**
 This lisp is not meant for programming purposes but rather is a fun project of mine.
 I decided to write this as I wanted to learn C and do a fun project as well,

-My source of learning is [BuildYourOwnLISP by Daniel Holden](https://buildyourownlisp.com/)
+The book being used for learning and this project is [Build Your Own LISP by Daniel Holden](http://buildyourownlisp.com/)

-The book used in this project is written by [Daniel Holden](https://github.com/orangeduck), this book has been very insightful and fun to read and I am enjoying reading it.
+The book used in this project is written by [Daniel Holden](https://github.com/orangeduck), this book has been very insightful and fun to read and have taught me many things.
+I do recommend giving it a read even if you are not interested in writing a full lisp.

-I have also provided compiled binaries for windows and linux as well So that you can try what I have currently done **[Download](https://github.com/sysgrammar/byolisp_a/releases)**
+I have also provided compiled binaries for windows and linux as well.
+**[Download](https://github.com/sysgrammar/byolisp_a/releases)**

-> Note: I will fully release when I finish reading the book
+> Note: A full 1.0 release will be out when I, the dev finishes reading the book.

 ## Changelog (Begun since version early-0.4)
 **Version `early-0.4`**